-- If injured, in pain, or “shaken up”, let the police officers or other emergency workers know how you are feeling.
-If you are in pain, do not refuse medical care.
-Let an ambulance take you to the hospital to get checked by a doctor.
+- If in pain, or "shaken up", let the police officers or other emergency workers know how you are feeling.
+Do not refuse medical care.
+Let an ambulance take you to the hospital if you are experiencing pain.

-- If injured or in pain, get checked as soon as possible by a doctor.
-If the accident was after normal business hours, go to an emergency room or an urgent care even if you think your injuries are not severe.
+- If injured or in pain, get checked as soon as possible by a doctor, at an emergency room or an urgent care even if you think your injuries are not severe.

-- If police were not on the scene, go to the nearest police station and make a report if the no officers came to the scene of the accident.
+- Go to the nearest police station and make a report if the no officers came to the scene of the accident.
 If the other party involved refuses, go there alone and make the report.

 - Do not speak to or try to handle the claim with the other driver’s insurance company before consulting with a personal injury lawyer.
 Do not give a written or recorded statement to the other driver’s insurance company, as such statement can be used against you in settlement negotiations.

-- Immediately report the accident/claim to your own insurance company.
+- Let your lawyer report the accident/claim to your own insurance company.
 There may be notice requirements in your own policy, and you want to make sure you are covered for the accident.
-We would recommend that you speak to a personal injury lawyer before talking to your own insurance company.
-If a claim is made against you, immediately forward the paperwork to your insurance company.
+We recommend that you speak to a personal injury lawyer before talking to your own insurance company.
+If someone makes a claim against you, immediately forward the paperwork to your insurance company.

 In Illinois and other states there are time limitations for filing lawsuits and certain types of claims.
-It is very important that you speak to an injury lawyer soon after the accident so they can protect you from waiving any rights or claims.
+It is very important that you speak to an injury lawyer soon after the accident.
+Do this so they can protect you from waiving any rights or claims.

 Statutes of limitation can be longer or shorter depending on the facts, so victims should never assume that their claim will be viable if they fail to act.

 Car accidents happen.
-If one has happened to you or to your loved one and you are looking for answers, do not hesitate.
-Call Abels & Annes, P.C. today and let us fight for the compensation you deserve.
+If one has happens to you or a family member and you are looking for answers, do not hesitate.
+Contact Abels & Annes, P.C. and let us fight for the compensation you deserve.
 Call (312) 924-7575 to find out how we can help you today.